UserErrorMedia/UserErrorMedia/README.md

 - 👋 Whoami @UserErrorMedia
 - 👀 I’m interested in Art, Software Development, and Cyber Security
-- 🌱 I’m currently learning Cyber Security and computer science
+- 🌱 I’m currently learning Cyber Security and Cloud Computing
 - 💞️ I’m looking to collaborate on coding apps for personal and professional use
 - 📫 You can reach me at user.error.media@gmail.com